shiroinekotfs/jupyter-cpp-kernel/README.md

 > :warning:
 >
-> This kernel only works on Linux and macOS.
-> If you want to use it on Windows, please consider using [WSL](https://aka.ms/wsl), [Docker](https://docker.com), or using a virtual machine.
+> If you want to use it on Windows, please installing the [GNU Compiler Collection for Windows](https://github.com/takinekotfs/jupyter-cpp-kernel/releases/tag/gcc-13.2.0)

 Normally, your target machine must meet these requirement packages before installing and using `jupyter-cpp-kernel`.